Dan Reynolds

-Daniel Coulter Reynolds (born July 14, 1987) is an American singer, songwriter, and musician.
-He is the lead vocalist and a founding member of the pop rock band Imagine Dragons, which formed in 2008.
-He is a recipient of the Songwriters Hall of Fame Hal David Starlight Award.
+Daniel Coulter Reynolds (born July 14, 1987) is an American singer, songwriter, musician, and record producer.
+He is the lead vocalist and a founding member of the pop rock band Imagine Dragons, which he formed in 2008.
+Born and raised in Las Vegas, Reynolds is a recipient of the Songwriters Hall of Fame Hal David Starlight Award.

 Early life

 Reynolds was born in Las Vegas, the seventh of nine children (eight boys and one girl) of Christene M. (née Callister) and Ronald Reynolds, a lawyer and author.
-Both are natives of Nevada, and Reynolds is a 4th generation Nevadan.
+Both are natives of Nevada, and Reynolds is a fourth generation Nevadan.
 As a Boy Scout he earned the rank of Eagle Scout in 2005.
 Reynolds was a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 When he was 19 years old he volunteered full-time as a missionary in Nebraska for two years.
-As of 2024, Reynolds was no longer a practicing member of the LDS Church.
+As early as 2022, Reynolds explained that he was no longer a practicing member of the LDS Church.

 Reynolds wrote the song "I Bet My Life" celebrating and reflecting on his enduring relationship with his parents.
-Following his graduation from Bonanza High School, he attended University of Nevada, Las Vegas (after losing his ecclesiastical endorsement for Brigham Young University (BYU)) and then transferred to BYU after serving an LDS mission, where he studied communications, marketing, and music and excelled academically.
+Following his graduation from Bonanza High School, he attended University of Nevada, Las Vegas, after losing his ecclesiastical endorsement for Brigham Young University (BYU).
+Reynolds then transferred to BYU after serving an LDS mission, where he studied communications, marketing, and music and excelled academically.
 While at BYU, he formed Imagine Dragons and won the school's Battle of the Bands competition before leaving to pursue music full-time.
 (Note: Reynolds did not graduate from BYU.)